draggsconnor/BlipKit/manual/fixed-point-numbers.md

 layout: doc
 title: Fixed-Point Numbers
 order: 100
+description: Fixed-point numbers are used to represent floating point numbers in form of integers.
 ---

 Fixed-point numbers are used to represent floating point numbers in form of integers.
 They have some advantages in certain situations.
 However, the downside is that they are limited to a relatively small value range depending on the desired precision.